uic-liang-lab/3DChromFolding-eQTL-Loci/README.md

 # Constructing High-Resolution Ensemble Models of 3D Single-Cell Chromatin Conformations of eQTL Loci from Integrated Analysis of 4DN-GTEx Data Towards the Structural Basis of Differential Gene Expression

-A computational pipeline to identify non-random interactions and reconstruct 3D chromatin structures of modeled single cells from Hi-C data.
+A Computational Pipeline for Non-Random Interaction Identification,  3D Chromatin Structure Reconstruction from Hi-C Data and integrate it with eQTL Data.

 <!-- ABOUT THE PROJECT -->
 ## About The Project